jessemcg/geek-dictation/README.md

 	sudo gedit /etc/fstab

-Please this line at the bottom, save, and reboot:
+Paste this line at the bottom, save, and reboot:

 	tmpfs /dev/shm tmpfs rw,exec,inode64 0 0